oracle-livelabs/oci/oci-apm-springboot/06-configure-browser-agent/configure-browser-agent.md

-# Instrumentation for browser monitoring
+# Instrument the browser monitoring

 ## Introduction